 After determining the exact key layout and boundaries between phdr, key material and bulk data, the key material locations are written into the key slot entries in the phdr.
 The information about the bulk data start is written into the payload-offset field of the phdr.
-These values will not change during the lifetime of a LUKS partition and are simply cached for safety reasons as a miscalculation of these values can cause data corruption (f.i. an incorrect start of the bulk data can overwrite key material, same is true in reverse).
+These values will not change during the lifetime of a LUKS partition and are simply cached for safety reasons as a miscalculation of these values can cause data corruption.

 The master key is checksummed, so a correct master key can be detected.
 To future-proof the checksumming, a hash is not only applied once but multiple times.
 In fact, the PBKDF2 primitive is reused.
 The master key is feed into the PBKDF2 process as if it were a user password.
-After the iterative hashing, the random chosen salt, the iteration $count^6$ and result are stored in the phdr.
+After the iterative hashing, the random chosen salt, the iteration count and result are stored in the phdr.